Montana Fly Fishing Day Trips

 Blackfoot River Day Trips

-The Big Blackfoot River, made famous by the movie “A River Runs Thru It,” is now one of the most popular Montana Fly Fishing rivers in the state.
-The Blackfoot is a healthy, gravel bottom, boulder-strewn “Freestone” river running from the Continental Divide near Lincoln, down thru the Blackfoot Valley where it joins the Clark Fork River at Bonner, Montana.
+The Big Blackfoot River was made famous by the Norman Maclean movie “A River Runs Thru It”.
+The Blackfoot is now one of the most popular Montana Fly Fishing rivers in the state!
+The Blackfoot is a healthy, gravel bottom, boulder-strewn “Freestone” river.
+It is about 130 miles long.
+The Blackfoot runs from the Continental Divide near Lincoln and flows thru the Blackfoot Valley to Bonner, Montana where it joins the Clark Fork River.

-This is one of the most beautiful, scenic rivers in Montana and it is hard to keep your eyes on your fly when you’re surrounded by the breathtaking scenery of pine forests and towering cliffs.
+The Blackfoot is one of the most beautiful, scenic rivers in Montana!
+Understandably, It can be hard to keep your eyes on your fly when you’re surrounded by the breathtaking scenery of pine forests and towering cliffs!

-And the fishing?
 Awesome!
-Our guides know it as their own backyards, and know how to help you get these powerful fast-water fish on the end of your line!
+Our guides know it as well as their own backyards.
+They will help you get these powerful fast-water fish on the end of your line and to the boat!
 Even first-time beginners enjoy great success, as the aggressive West slope Cutthroat is not as finicky as some trout.
-The prolific hatches of huge Salmon Flies, Golden Stones, big Mayflies, Caddis, and a smorgasbord of terrestrial insects work these opportunistic feeders into a fly-grabbing frenzy.
+The prolific hatches of huge Salmon Flies, Golden Stones, big Mayflies, Caddis, and a smorgasbord of terrestrial insects work these opportunistic feeders into a fly-grabbing frenzy!

-Most fishing is done from a raft using big dry flies on a short line in fast, broken, gin-clear water filled with Westslope Cutthroat, Rainbows, Browns, and the huge Bull Trout, better known as Dolly Varden.
-Enough can not be said of the beauty of the Big Blackfoot and the quality of this fantastic fishery, and the level of knowledge and experience our guides have on this pristine freestone river.
+You will fish from a raft on the Blackfoot.
+We float big dry flies on a short line in fast, broken, gin-clear water.
+The most common of the fish we catch in the Blackfoot is the Westslope Cutthroat.
+Rainbows and Browns are also common.
+The huge Bull Trout, better known as Dolly Varden is sometimes an added bonus!
+Words cannot describe the beauty of the Big Blackfoot!
+The quality of this fantastic fishery and the level of knowledge and experience our guides have on this pristine freestone river is second to none!
 Click Here for more about the Big Blackfoot River!

 Read more about the Blackfoot here or contact us today to join us on the river!

-When there are few, or no fish rising, nymph or streamer fishing is hot from a drift boat or raft.
+When there are few, or no fish rising, nymph or streamer fishing can be hot from a drift boat or raft!
 When flows are low-moderate, there are lots of wade fishing opportunities.
 We fish the Missouri River from Holter Dam to Cascade, a 30-mile stretch of river designated a “Blue Ribbon” tailwater fishery.